ToniKorin/cordova-plugin-config-alert/README.md

 # ConfigAlert plugin #
-This [Cordova][cordova] plugin alerts configuration requirements of the your __Android__ app and then opens the related settings, e.g. Protected Apps in Huawei devices.
+This [Cordova][cordova] plugin alerts configuration requirements of your __Android__ app and then opens the related settings, e.g. Protected Apps in Huawei devices.
 The plugin is also compatible with [PhoneGap Build][PGB].

 ## Supported Platforms ##
 - __Android__